takacsmark/Fat-Free-PHP-MVC-Sample-Project/README.md

 The sample project works with a MySQL database.
 After cloning the repository update database configuration info in the config.ini file.

-You can run the project from the projec directory with the command "php -S localhost:8088 -t .".
+You can run the project from the project directory by issuing the command "php -S localhost:8088 -t .".

 If you prefer to use your own web server, please make sure that it is configured to support f3 routing.